 - Evaluation of future offshore generation profiles, which are to be used as input for the upcoming analyses.
 This part of the study has been realized with the support of an external consultant (DTU).
 The full report of DTU is available in annex A of this report.
 The main results are described in Section 2 of the present report. - Determination of the impact on the system's flexibility needs.
-The methodology of the "Adequacy and Flexibility study 2020-2030"6 published in 2019 has been used.
+The methodology of the "Adequacy and Flexibility study 2020-2030" published in 2019 has been used.
 This is described in Section 3 of the present report. - Determination of the impact on Elia's reserve needs.
 This analysis is based on the currently applied methodologies to determine Elia's FRR reserve capacity needs.
 This is described in Section 4 of the present report. - Determination of the impact on the real-time system operations.
 A dedicated model has been developed to evaluate the ACE on the basis of the offshore production profiles, assumptions on BRPs' ability to deal with large ramping and storm events and activation of Elia reserves.
-This is described in Section 5 of the present report. - AnalyisDescription of potentialrecommended mitigation measures.
-At this stageSome of the study, a preliminary list of potential-mitigation measures has been established and is explaineddescribed in the previous verison of this report are further developed in Section 6.
+This is described in Section 5 of the present report. - Description of recommended mitigation measures.
+Some of the mitigation measures described in the previous verison of this report are further developed in Section 6.

-TweImportant remark: only Section 6 of the report is subject to the 2nd public consultation starting on the 1st of October.
+Important remark: only Section 6 of the report is subject to the 2nd public consultation starting on the 1st of October.
 Feedback on the other Sections will not be taken into account, as the corresponding analyses were finalized when submitted for public consultation in June and the feedback was taken into account into the updated study.

-Four stakeholder workshops have been organized earlier this year-:
+Four stakeholder workshops have been organized earlier this year: